JohnArochaDev/password-manager/NEXTSTEPS.md

 4. [DONE] add a feature that encrypts the usernames and passwords for the user in the database

-4. 4.5 Add a feature to encrypt the users saved credentials in the DB
+4. [DONE] 4.5 Add a feature to encrypt the users saved credentials in the DB

 5. add a feature that encrypts the data going back and forth from the API call, make sure it stays encryped when in the browser until the button is pressed to show the user the password (Will look like this ******)